DEFRA/ffc-messaging/README.md

 ### Configuration

+`name` - name of connection, if not supplied the address name will be used.
+This value is also used in App Insights tracing

 `host` - Azure Service Bus namespace, for example, `myservicebus.servicebus.windows.net`

 `useCredentialChain` - Boolean value for whether to authenticate connection with using Azure's credential chain.
 For example, set this to true if you wish to use [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
 If `false`, then `username` and `password` are required.